PhlexPlexico/G5V/README.md

 ## What does it do?
 Currently, it displays data loaded from the API.
-You can login through steam and see current matches, and all teams.
-That's it for now.
+You can login through steam and see current matches, and all teams, as well as edit, delete, and add new teams/members.

 ## What does it NOT do?
 Literally everything you want it to.
 This is just a basic foray into working with an API and learning to proxy from one server to another.
+Eventually it should be a good replacement for the old Get5-Web that's built in Python.

 ## Why?
 [Get5-webpanel](https://github.com/phlexplexico/get5-webpanel) is a now out-dated webpanel, with python2.7 being officially EOL.
 Being built all on Flask, with ORM (SQLAlchemy), and Jinja2, its tech spans more than a few years old.
 While it works really well for now, it is becoming increasingly harder to deploy to more modern hardware/software (such as Ubuntu 19) to ensure easy setup.